 Tom Ford also launched a men’s concealer and brow gel comb in 2017 and last month in the UK, Chanel launched a tinted foundation, a matte lip balm and four shades of eyebrow pencil under its new Boy De Chanel brand.

-But while MMUK MAN and Boy de Chanel specifically target male consumers, Scots male beauty blogger Andrew James, 28, believes that men should be embracing the use of female beauty products as well and that ‘male’ products continue to fuel the fire of stereotypes.
+But while MMUK MAN and Boy de Chanel specifically target male consumers, Scots trans beauty blogger Talia James, 28, believes that men should be embracing the use of female beauty products as well and that ‘male’ products continue to fuel the fire of stereotypes.

-“I don’t believe in skincare for men as it tends to be poorly formulated and filled with drying alcohols and irritating fragrances,” he says.
+“I don’t believe in skincare for men as it tends to be poorly formulated and filled with drying alcohols and irritating fragrances,” she says.

 “I have never really used skincare for men as I don’t believe in it.
 It’s such a pointless thing to make men think they have different skin so they use more ‘manly’ products.”

-Andrew’s blog, The Skincare Saviour doesn’t discriminate against ‘male’ or ‘female’ products, and offers honest reviews on cosmetics for men and women alike.
-He also offers ‘how-tos’ in male grooming, from makeup to hair, which began out of his own personal experiences.
+Talia’s blog, The Skincare Saviour doesn’t discriminate against ‘male’ or ‘female’ products, and offers honest reviews on cosmetics for men and women alike.
+She also offers ‘how-tos’ in male grooming, from makeup to hair, which began out of her own personal experiences.

-“I used to have pretty bad skin and I wanted to find ways of making it better and helping others out at the same time,” he continues.
+“I used to have pretty bad skin and I wanted to find ways of making it better and helping others out at the same time,” she continues.